Teams, tales and tips – a guide to the local game

 A sleepy satellite of Ljubljana, Domžale is best known for its straw hats and its surprisingly successful soccer club.
-Since 2007, NK Domžale have won two league titles and a Slovenian Cup, appearing in Europe most seasons.
+Since 2007, NK Domžale have won two league titles and two Slovenian cups, appearing in Europe most seasons.

 Intrepid fans of VfB Stuttgart, Dinamo Zagreb and Hapoel Tel Aviv have trekked to Športni park, the municipal ground by the Kamniška Bistrica river that flows down from the Kamnik Alps straddling Slovenia and Austria.

-Also nearby is the E57 motorway that links Ljubljana with Maribor, the twin hubs of the domestic game, whose domination of the PrvaLiga has only been broken by three other towns since Slovenian independence in 1992.
+Also nearby is the E57 motorway that links Ljubljana with Maribor, the twin hubs of the domestic game, whose domination of the PrvaLiga has rarely been broken by since Slovenian independence in 1992.

 This is provincial Slovenia – automatic machines dispense fresh milk and foreigners are treated with friendly curiosity.

 Športni park is ten minutes’ walk away.
 With a capacity of below 3,000, it suits the modest needs of this small town perfectly: easily large enough to accommodate a league game with Krško or Rudar Velenje but also the visits of Maribor, Olimpija Ljubljana and random European opponents.

 The ground even hosted a full international in 2007, a rarity – the entire population of Domžale could fit inside the main national stadium of Stožice in Ljubljana.